kodydeda4/ios-desserts-app/README.md

 # Desserts

- Desserts is a native iOS app that allows users to browse recipes using `https://themealdb.com/api.php` API.
+ Desserts is a native iOS app that allows users to browse recipes using `https://themealdb.com/api.php`.

 ## Architecture Overview